openharmony/docs/en/application-dev/reference/apis/js-apis-osAccount.md

 getOsAccountLocalIdBySerialNumber(serialNumber: number): Promise&lt;number&gt;

-Obtains the OS account ID based on the SN.
+Obtains the OS account ID based on the serial number.
 This API uses a promise to return the result.

 > **NOTE**
 >